hongjunbai/del_as_rm/README.md

 ## Usage

-Place the 'del' file in '~/bin'
+Put 'del' file in '~/bin' and make it executable:

-Make it executable:
+$ mv del ~/bin

 $ chmod +x ~/bin/del

 When use